 Program-Fit Analysis: Matching Prospects to Ideal College Systems

-Understanding Program Fit: More Than Just Talent
+Understanding Program Fit: More Than Just Athletic Ability

-Trends in Program-Fit Analysis: Data-Driven Decisions
+The New Era of Program-Fit Analysis: Embracing Data-Driven Decisions

 How do colleges assess a player's program fit?